What You Need To Know Before Paying Off Your Consumer Proposal Early

 Can I Get a Loan to Pay Off My Consumer Proposal?

-Debt - You likely filed the consumer proposal to get out of debt, so why would want to get right back into debt?
+Debt - You likely filed the consumer proposal to get out of debt, so why would you want to get right back into debt?
 In the future, you may have trouble repaying the loan and find yourself in the same position you had just gotten out of by filing a consumer proposal.

 Extending Repayment Term - The loan may have helped you pay off your consumer proposal sooner, but the new loan extends the term for paying off your original debts.
-Repaying the loan may take longer than paying off the consumer proposal as scheduled.
+Repaying the loan may take longer than paying off the consumer proposal payments as scheduled.

 Conclusion

-You may feel a quicker sense of relief if you pay off your consumer proposal quickly, but you need to make sure you didn't cause future problems by doing so.
+You may feel a quicker sense of relief if you pay off your consumer proposal quickly, but you need to make sure you don't cause future problems by doing so.
 A great benefit of a consumer proposal is it stops all interest on your unsecured debts.
 Therefore, you should use this benefit to balance your budget and build up some savings.
 However, paying off the consumer proposal early will provide more room for other things in your budget and help you become debt-free sooner.